Illinois driver's license facilities reopen for in-person service

-Illinois driver's license facilities are open for business again this week, and one south suburban location has reopened after being closed for more than a year.
+Illinois driver's license facilities have reopened for business again, and one south suburban location has reopened after being closed for more than a year.

-Secretary of State Jesse White said in a statement all facilities will reopen for in-person transactions after being shuttered Jan.
+Secretary of State Jesse White said in a statement all facilities are open for in-person transactions after being shuttered Jan.
 3 because of an uptick in COVID-19 cases.

-Facilities that have a Monday-Friday schedule reopened Monday, and those on a Tuesday-Saturday schedule will reopen Tuesday.

 Masks and social distancing will continue to be enforced, according to the statement.

-Meanwhile, the Chicago Heights Driver Services facility at 570 W. 209th St. will reopen Tuesday after being closed for repairs following a fire that caused severe damage in summer 2020.
+Meanwhile, the Chicago Heights Driver Services facility at 570 W. 209th St. reopened after being closed for repairs following a fire that caused severe damage in summer 2020.

 During the closure, a temporary facility was open at nearby Prairie State College.
 That facility has now closed.